GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 ## Event Handler

-The chapter should give you a deeper understanding of event handlers in elements.
+Let's dive deeper into event handlers in elements.
 In your application, you are using the following button element to dismiss an item from the list.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~